avorio-dev/UmbrellAPP_policy/umbrellapp_privacy_policy.md

-Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Notice .
+Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Notice.